 Prior to founding gothamCulture, Chris held leadership positions in both internal and external consulting roles at JetBlue Airways and Human Performance Systems.
 His work focused on leader development and coaching, organizational culture, and performance improvement.
 Chris also served as a commissioned officer in the US Army, spending two years leading troops in combat operations in Iraq.
 Performing in leadership roles as a battalion operations officer and Blackhawk helicopter pilot, Chris has a unique perspective on operations and people that he brings to his current client work and research.

 Chris served as a member of the adjunct faculty of the Department of Psychology at New Jersey’s Montclair State University in New Jersey for five years and supported the state’s first program minor in leadership studies.
 Chris is a regular contributor to Forbes and has also appeared in numerous media outlets such as Crain’s New York Business, Inc. Magazine Online, CEO.com, NBC’s Nightly News with Brian Williams, HR.com, and CEO.com.

 Chris regularly presents at professional conferences and workshops.
 His research and writing are centered on organizational culture and customer loyalty.
-His volunteer work includes significant contributions of skills-based pro-bono work with non-profits through the Billion Plus Change program.
-Chris also serves as an Executive Board Member of the Bainbridge Schools Foundation.
-Chris holds a Ph.D. in organizational psychology.
+His volunteer work includes significant contributions of skills-based pro-bono work with non-profits through the Billion Plus Change program, GLAAD, and The Weekly Fight.
+Chris also serves on several business and not-for-profit boards.
+Chris holds a PhD in organizational psychology.